 Cost of Study and Financial Aid

 The MS AAE Professional Option program costs $1500 per credit.

-There are limited scholarships offered for this program.
-Decisions are based on application materials.
+There are limited scholarships offered for this program for Wisconsin and Minnesota residents, Peace Corps returnees and working professionals residing in the U.S. Decisions are based on application materials.
 There is no separate application.
 Students are notified at the time of admission.

 More information on the full cost of study at the University of Wisconsin is available here.